fitforecommerce/fitforecommercebook/how-to-write-for-this-book.md

 |verb        | States the action which will be done by the student or which the student is supposed to be able to do after the unit. |
 |noun        | States the object which is affected by the action of the student. |
 |adjectives and adverbs | State on which level of difficulty the student will complete the action |

+Example competences:
+The student...

+* uploads files to the website with guidance from the teacher.
+*

 ### Lesson plan